ibrahimsifat/Serabuy-Client/README.md

-Serabuy Frontend Documentation

-Site name : Serabuy - Grocery & Organic Food Store with Admin Dashboard
+Site name : Serabuy - Grocery & Organic Food Store

 Introduction:

 This is a e-commerce template built with Next.js and Tailwindcss with rest api.
-This template backend is ready and that is built with  node, express, mongoose schema validation and use mongodb for  database.
+This template backend is built with  node, express, mongoose schema validation and use mongodb for  database.

 Tech and Packages use in this project: